gritzko/replicated.cc/swarm/testing/index.md

 we have a library of inputs and outputs, we feed inputs into the system, we compare the results.

+That is a form of [integration testing](https://en.wikipedia.org/wiki/Integration_testing).

 ## Stress tests at `db/stress-test/`

-The priority of this part is low, as most of heavylifting is done by RocksDB.
+The priority of this part is low, as most of the heavylifting is done by RocksDB.
-Still, We must ensure that the system may consume high-volume streams of operations, handle unusually large objects, process larger datasets.
+Still, we must ensure that the system may consume high-volume streams of operations, handle unusually large objects, process larger datasets, etc.
 Importantly, the system must politely reject any above-the-limit inputs.

 ## Fuzz tests at `{ron,rdt,db}/fuzz-test/`